Board of Directors

 Jennifer Williams AM, Chair

 Jennifer is the current Board Chair of Yooralla.
-She is also Chair of Northern Health and is a Board member of the Independent Hospital Pricing Authority, Barwon Health and the Australian Medical Research Advisory Board.
+She is also Chair of Northern Health, acting Chair of the Victorian Health Building Authority, Deputy Chair of the Independent Hospital Pricing Authority and is a Board member of Barwon Health.
 Prior to being a non-Executive Director, Jennifer was Chief Executive of the Australian Red Cross Blood Service, Chief Executive of Alfred Health and Chief Executive of Austin Health and a Council member of La Trobe University.
 Jennifer holds a Bachelor of Economics, a Master of Science and is a Fellow of the Australian Institute of Company Directors.
 She was appointed a Member of the Order of Australia (AM) in recognition of her service to public health in the 2017 Australia Day Honours list.

 Sandra is a senior marketing and business consultant with over 30 years’ experience working with some of Australia’s most well-known organisations in a variety of industry sectors.
 These sectors include fast moving consumer goods, cultural destinations, business to business, government and not-for-profit organisations.
 She has considerable experience working within the disability sector, a strong background in governance and 20 years’ experience on a variety of councils and boards.
 Sandra is a Fellow of the Australian Marketing Institute.